zanaviska/buffer/README.md

 # buffer

-just buffer for some info
+just buffer for some info\n

 analog to telegram's "saved messages"